-This allows you to disable the default behavior of acting as a DNS proxy.
+Allows you to disable the default behavior of acting as a DNS proxy.
 The default is on.

-IP IGMP commands
+IP IGMP Commands

 Multicasting is a method for transmitting large amounts of information to many, but not all, computers over an internet.
-One common use is to distribute real time voice, video, and data services to the set of computers which have joined a distributed conference.
+One common use is to distribute real-time voice, video, and data services to the set of computers which have joined a distributed conference.
 Other uses include updating the address books of mobile computer users in the field, or sending out company newsletters to a distribution list.

-Since a router should not be used as a passive forwarding device, ARRIS Gateways use a protocol for forwarding multicasting: Internet Group Management Protocol (IGMP).
+Since a router should not be used as a passive forwarding device, NVG599 devices use a protocol for forwarding multicasting: Internet Group Management Protocol (IGMP).

-ARRIS Gateways support IGMP Version 1, Version 2, or Version 3.
+NVG599 devices support IGMP Version 1, Version 2, or Version 3.

-IGMP "Snooping" is a feature of Ethernet layer 2 switches that "listens in" on the IGMP conversation between computers and multicast routers.
-Through this process, it builds a database of where the multicast routers reside by noting IGMP general queries used in the querier selection process and by listening to other router protocols.
+IGMP "Snooping" is a feature of Ethernet Layer 2 switches that "listens in" on the IGMP conversation between computers and multicast routers.
+Through this process, it builds a database of locations where the multicast routers reside by noting IGMP general queries used in the querier selection process and by listening to other router protocols.

 From the host point of view, the snooping function listens at a port level for an IGMP report.
 The switch then processes the IGMP report and starts forwarding the relevant multicast stream onto the host's port.
-When the switch receives an IGMP leave message, it processes the leave message, and if appropriate stops the multicast stream to that particular port.
+When the switch receives an IGMP leave message, it processes the leave message, and if appropriate, stops the multicast stream to that particular port.
 Basically, customer IGMP messages although processed by the switch are also sent to the multicast routers.

-In order for IGMP snooping to function with IGMP Version 3, it must always track the full source filter state of each host on each group, as was previously done with Version 2 only when Fast Leave support was enabled.
+In order for IGMP snooping to function with IGMP Version 3, it must always track the full source filter state of each host on each group, as was previously done with Version 2 only when fast leave support was enabled.

-IGMP Version 3 supports:

-IGMP Source Filtering: the ability for group memberships to incorporate source address filtering.
-This allows "Source-Specific Multicast" (SSM).
-By adding source filtering, a Gateway that proxies IGMP can more selectively join the specific multicast group for which there are interested LAN multicast receivers.
+IGMP Version 3 supports source filtering, which is the ability for group memberships to incorporate source address filtering.
+This ability allows source-specific multicast (SSM).
+By adding source filtering, a gateway that proxies IGMP can more selectively join the specific multicast group for which there are interested LAN multicast receivers.

-These features require no user configuration on the Gateway.
+These features require no user configuration on the gateway.